Decomputeur/decomputeur.github.io/_posts/2024-04-20-Using-the-API-to-generate-a-map.md

 $HTMLExport | Out-File "OpenStreetMap Customers.html"
 ```
+ On line 48 you find the small bit of powershell `$(ConvertTo-Json $PlotList -Compress)`.
+This will convert the $PlotList to a JSON Object to use as markers.

 When you put this all together, you will get the result of the file you can download below.